Anthropology | Performing Nationalism

 religion, war, spectacle), the changes forms undergo in order to

 express the desired goals, and processes of resistance.
-This section
+Not only

-nationalism of the dominant cultural group, associated with or
+will we consider nationalism of the dominant cultural group,

-supported by the state, but we will view cultural nationalism
+associated with or supported by the state, but we will view cultural

-performed by minority groups.
-The course will conclude with a
+nationalism performed by minority groups.
+The course will conclude

 transnational or global forces.